facebookresearch/personal-timeline/README.md

-In the explanation, we'll assume three directories all sitting within the application directory: code, data, photos all code should be run in the code directory
+In the explanation, we'll assume three directories all sitting within the application directory: code, data, photos
+ All code should be run in the code directory

+## Step 0: Create environment
+   conda create --name <env> --file requirements.txt conda activate

-Step 1: Downloading your photos
+## Step 1: Downloading your photos

 You need to download your Google photos from Google Takeout.
 I recommend to download the photos for a single year or two to start with.
 Otherwise, they shard the photos into multiple directories and it's a bit of a mess to deal with.